• ECTS

 Objectives

-The final objective for the student, at the end of the course and the practical work, is to be able to answer a specification and to design the photovoltaic system answering it.
+The ultimate goal for students, at the end of the course and practical work, is to be able to respond to specifications and design a photovoltaic system that meets them.

-The student will be able to work in design offices or research laboratories working in the field of photovoltaic energy.
+Students will be able to integrate into design offices or research laboratories working in the field of photovoltaic energy.

 He will be able to define the operation and characterize a photovoltaic system for the production of electrical energy.

-He/she will be able to choose the components and size a terrestrial photovoltaic system (isolated site, pumping system, grid injection system with or without backup, self-consumption) or space system (satellite, rover, etc.).
-He/she will also be able to participate in the design of space systems such as satellite on-board networks, taking into account the specificities of this field.
+They will be able to select components and size a terrestrial photovoltaic system (isolated site, pumping system, grid-connected or off-grid injection system, self-consumption) or space-based system (satellite, rover, etc.).
+They will also be able to participate in the design of space-based systems such as satellite onboard networks, taking into account the specific characteristics of this field.

-The student will have knowledge of power electronics architectures used in photovoltaic production and will have knowledge of control methods for photovoltaic energy optimization (maximum power point tracking, MPPT).
+Students will acquire knowledge enabling them to study the power electronics architectures used in photovoltaic production and will learn about control methods for optimizing photovoltaic energy (maximum power point tracking, MPPT).

-Sizing and technology selection of energy storage devices when needed will be part of his knowledge.
+The sizing and selection of energy storage device technologies, where necessary, will be part of their knowledge.

 Read more

-General physics, basic electrical engineering, basic mathematics, efficiency calculations, basic power electronics
+General concepts of physics, basic electrical engineering, basic mathematics, efficiency calculations, basic power electronics

 Recommended prerequisites:

-To have followed the UE HAE706E Energy Conversion Systems of the Master 1 EEA
+Have completed UE HAE706E Energy Conversion Systems from the Master 1 EEA program.

 Read more

-A final exam for the written and practical part.
+A final exam for the Written and Practical Work section.

 Read more